About us

 Our Business

-New Zealand Police is working with the community to make New Zealanders be safe and feel safe.
-With over 13,000 staff, we provide policing services 24 hours a day, every day.
-We operate by land, sea and air, manage over 860,000 emergency calls a year and are always actively preventing crime and crashes.
+With over 14,000 staff, we provide policing services 24 hours a day, every day.
+We operate by land, sea and air, manage over 1 million emergency calls a year and work to prevent crime and crashes.

 About New Zealand Police